gapdays/gap-jupyter-days2018/program.md

 ## Workshop
-* Start: Monday June 4th 2018 at 10 am
+* Start: Monday June 4th 2018 at 09:30
-* Finish: Friday June 8th 2018 afternoon
+* Finish: Friday June 8th 2018 at 17:00

+### Projects

+* Create a Binder-Ready GAP Docker image that people can use for their Binder repositories
+* Create a webpage for collecting GAP-Jupyter notebooks
+* Try installing the GAP-Jupyter kernel on CoCalc and Nicolas Cloud
+* Fix remainig big issues in the GAP-Juptyer kernel:
+    * Syntax error and Warning display
+    * error handling (break loop?)
+    * Info messages
+    * Make sure we support the most recent Jupyter protocol
+    * Support for JupyterLab
+    * Installation?
+    * Better errors/debugging
+* Discussion on vision for teaching with Jupyter and GAP, document that outlines the next steps
+* Integrating ThebeLab into GAPDoc HTML Manuals
+* Converting GAPDoc into Jupyter Notebooks

+## Detailed Schedule

+We will have a stand-up every morning at 9:30am and every afternoon at 4:30pm to lay out the plans for the day and summarise the achievements respectively.

 ### Monday

+* 10:00: Welcome
+* 10:10: Markus Pfeiffer: Introduction to the GAP-Jupyter kernel
+* 11:30: Markus Pfeiffer: Installing the GAP-Jupyter kernel

-* Start: 10am
+* 14:00: Diskussion:
+    * General perspectives and use cases for GAP in Jupyter
+    * Projects for the week
+* 15:30: Basic setup for Binder

 ### Tuesday

+* 09:30: Stand-Up: Agenda for today
-* 10am: Pedro A. García-Sánchez: Experiencing with Jupyter GAP
+* 10:00: Pedro A. García-Sánchez: Experiencing with Jupyter GAP
+* 16:30: Stand-Up: todays results

 ### Wednesday

-TBA
+* 09:30: Stand-Up: Agenda for today
+* 16:30: Stand-Up: todays results
+* 18:00: Workshop dinner (Venue TBA)

 ### Thursday

-TBA
+* 09:30: Stand-Up: Agenda for today
+* 16:30: Stand-Up: todays results

 ### Friday

-TBA
+* 09:30: Stand-Up: Agenda for today
+* 16:30: Stand-Up: todays results
+* 17:00: Pub